203 Southpointe Ct, Murfreesboro, TN

 What is book-matching?

-Why it is so striking
+Why book-matching is so striking

-The mirror effect draws the eye and creates a sense of balance and grandeur.
-Instead of a random break where two pieces meet, the veining appears to bloom outward symmetrically, like a Rorschach pattern in stone.
-On dramatic, heavily veined stones — exotic granites, bold quartzites, and marbles — the effect can be breathtaking.
-See exotic granite slabs.
+The mirror effect draws the eye and creates a powerful sense of balance, symmetry, and grandeur.
+Instead of an abrupt change in pattern at a seam, the veining blooms outward symmetrically, almost like a Rorschach image rendered in stone.
+On dramatic, heavily veined materials — exotic granites, bold quartzites, and marbles with sweeping movement — the effect can be breathtaking, transforming a functional surface into the visual centerpiece of a room.
+It is the kind of detail that makes guests stop and look.
+To explore the boldest stones for this treatment, see our guide to exotic granite slabs.

 Best applications for book-matching